gov-cy/govcy-frontend-renderer/DESIGN_ELEMENTS.md

  @param {object} legend The legend text.
 Will escape text.
 Example `{en:"Content",el:"Περιεχομένο"}`
  @param {string} id The id prefix for the options.
 Will escape text.
  @param {string} name The name used in checkbox.
 Will escape text.
+ @param {array|string} value The pre-selected values for checkboxes.
+If a string is passed, it means only one checkbox is selected, otherwise it needs to be an array of strings.
+Optional
  @param {string} hint The hint text.
 Optional.
 Will escape text
  @param {boolean} isPageHeading Is the label also the page heading?
 Optional, default is false.
 Can be true,false
  @param {string} classes Additional classes to add to the outer fieldset.
 Optional